LucasDelfino92/morrowindsharp/main2.md

   - [X] 00 - Core

 [**Enhanced Detection Lite**](https://www.nexusmods.com/morrowind/mods/48471)
 Lite version of Enhanced Detection that adds the cool new visual effects without changes such as new magic effects and spells.
-Includes less lite version with two new effects only.
+Includes less lite version with two new effects only: Detect Trap and Detect Door.
 - On MO2 installation, check the following options in the BAIN installer:
   - [X] Enhanced Detection Less Lite